tessnim101/Hate-Speech-Detection/README.md

 `interpretability_extended.py`: Attention distributions

 Runs inference on the full test set and extracts attention weights from the hierarchical and cross-attention models.
-Produces:

-- **Bar charts** of mean attention weights per thread position (root / parent / target tweet) split by class, for the hierarchical model
+Produces bar charts of mean attention weights per thread position split by class, violin plots of attention weight distributions, cross-attention segment importance (fraction of attention on root vs parent, using layer 1 weights) and a layer 1 vs layer 2 comparison.
-- **Violin plots** of attention weight distributions across all test samples for both models
-- **Cross-attention segment importance** — for each sample, computes the fraction of attention allocated to the root vs parent portion of the context, using layer 1 weights.
-- **Layer 1 vs Layer 2 comparison** — attention shift between the two cross-attention layers

 `attention_report.py`: Per-example attention report